xiaoyixiao369/iweb-java/README.md

-##A backend web management system template with Java 8, Spring4, Hibernate5 and more...
+##A backend web management system template with Java 8, Spring 4, Hibernate 5 and more...
 ##It's just a seed yet, you have to raise it follow your own business demands.

 ###MAIN FRAMEWORKS